 The average Western tourist (or expat) acts way too nice when abroad.

-A fake happy, innocent, and weak attitude takes possession of him as soon as he sets foot on foreign soil.
+An insecure attitude takes possession of him as soon as he sets foot on foreign soil.

 His eagerness to be accepted by the natives is written all over his face.

 Now you might think … so what?
 Someone who wants to be liked.
 Big deal!

 But in underdeveloped countries, there are still some unwritten social laws.

 And such open attitudes can get you in trouble.